polychromatic/polychromatic-docs/pages/openrazer.md

 There are other projects that use OpenRazer's efforts.

-> When using third party projects providing support for other operating systems,
+> **Use at your own risk:** These third party projects use code/knowledge from OpenRazer,
-> please do not create issues on the OpenRazer repository.
+> but have nothing to do with the project itself.
+Please do not create issues on the OpenRazer repository
+> for other operating systems or projects.

 **Windows**